peppinob-ol/prompt_rover/README.md

 # Vector Rover - Tracing LLM Latent Space through prompting

 ## Overview
-`VectorRover` is a tool for extracting, analyzing, and visualizing concepts from texts interactively.
-By using embedding techniques, dimensionality reduction, and graph visualization, it allows users to explore semantic relationships between concepts in different textual contexts.
+`VectorRover` is a tool for extracting, analyzing, and visualizing concepts from llm chat text interactively.
+By using embedding techniques, dimensionality reduction, and graph visualization, it allows users to explore semantic and gemoetrical relationships between concepts.

 ## Key Features